jevgarcia22/alertMedia/README.md

 Script created with Selenium and Python to follow a given set of instructions.

 ### General Info
-This project runs a simple script to:
+This project runs a script to:
 - Navigate to Google
 - Search for term (stackoverflow)
 - Select the appropriate Google result